 Is it harmful to use AI for creative work?

-It depends on the mode of use.
-Using AI to break a creative block or stress-test an idea keeps your creative reasoning engaged.
-Having AI generate finished creative work and attaching your name to it atrophies the capacities that make creativity meaningful and durable.
+It depends on how it's used.
+Using AI to break a block or stress-test an idea keeps your own creative reasoning engaged.
+Having AI generate finished creative work wholesale and presenting it as your own skips the practice that makes creative skill durable in the first place.

-Are some AI tools more cognitively risky than others?
+Are some AI tools riskier than others for cognitive offloading?

-Most people notice improved focus and memory confidence within two to four weeks of consistent practice.
-Deeper gains — in independent problem-solving and sustained creative thinking — typically emerge over two to three months.
+Most people report better focus and memory confidence within two to four weeks of consistent practice.
+Deeper gains — in independent problem-solving and sustained creative output — tend to show up over two to three months.